St. John Paul II Academy – High School (Corpus Christi, Texas): Merger and academy formation (2025)

 On January 27, 2025 the Diocese of Corpus Christi announced an administrative alignment of the diocesan high school (St. John Paul II High School) and its neighboring diocesan middle preparatory school (Bishop Garriga Middle Preparatory School) under a single identity as St. John Paul II Academy.
-The reorganization placed both schools under unified leadership while preserving separate middle- and high-school levels; the high school was renamed St. John Paul II Academy – High School and the middle school became St. John Paul II Academy – Middle School (or Middle Level).
+The reorganization placed both schools under unified leadership while preserving separate middle- and high-school levels; the high school was renamed St. John Paul II Academy - High School and the middle school became St. John Paul II Academy - Middle School (or Middle Level).
 The alignment and blessing of the new academy were covered by local media and diocesan communications in 2025.

 Campus

-St. John Paul II Academy – High School sits on a multi-acre campus on Saratoga Boulevard in Corpus Christi and shares several facilities (chapel, cafeteria, library) and select staff with the adjacent middle-level campus as part of the academy model.
+St. John Paul II Academy sits on a multi-acre campus on Saratoga Boulevard in Corpus Christi and shares several facilities (chapel, cafeteria, library) and select staff between campuse as part of the academy model.

 Academics

 The school follows a college-preparatory curriculum.
 Graduation requirements include four years of English, mathematics, science, social studies, and Catholic theology; students must also complete required credits in technology, fine arts, physical education, and electives.
 The academy also offers academic support and financial-aid opportunities; tuition and fee schedules are published annually by the school and are based on household income and diocesan assistance programs.